North Korea fires missile amid tension over Russia arms aid | Law-Order

 North Korea fires missile amid tension over Russia arms aid

-The White House said on Thursday that North Korea completed an initial arms delivery of infantry rockets and missiles to a private Russian military company, the Wagner Group, to shore up Russian forces in Ukraine.
 Wagner owner Yevgeny Prigozhin denied the assertion as "gossip and speculation."
 Canada on Friday levelled its own charges that North Korea had supplied the Wagner Group with weapons, saying the delivery "clearly violates international law and United Nations Security Council resolutions."
 Pyongyang's foreign ministry on Friday also denied a Japanese media report on munitions shipments to Russia, calling it "groundless".
+Tokyo Shimbun said North Korea had shipped artillery shells and other munitions to Russia by train last month, with additional shipments expected in coming weeks.

 North Korea fired two ballistic missiles toward the sea off its east coast on Friday, the South Korean military said, the latest in an unprecedented number of missile tests this year.
 Coming only days after two other missiles were launched and a day after allegations were made the country is shipping munitions to Russian forces in Ukraine, North Korea continued actions its neighbours say are destabilising the region.